manjotdhiman/manjotdhiman.github.io/index.md

 ## Projects

 ### [AtFarm - Yara](https://play.google.com/store/apps/details?id=com.yara.atfarm)
+**Role:** Lead Engineer
-**Description:** AtFarm is used by millions of farmers worldwide to apply nitrogen with precision and make better decisions on their farm.
-The app also connects with N-sensor through Bluetooth.
-I lead the engineering team for the AtFarm mobile app.
+**Description:** AtFarm is a precision agriculture app used by millions of farmers worldwide to apply nitrogen efficiently and make informed decisions on their farms.
+The app connects with the N-Sensor via Bluetooth to provide real-time recommendations based on field conditions.
-**Technologies:** React Native, Bluetooth integration
+**Challenges & Achievements:**
+- Successfully integrated Bluetooth connectivity for N-Sensor, ensuring reliable data transmission even in remote areas.
+- Led a team to refactor legacy code, improving app performance by 30%.
+- Implemented continuous integration and delivery (CI/CD) pipelines, reducing deployment time by 40%.
+- Enhanced user experience by developing a custom UI that matches the latest design standards.

 ### [ViennaAdvantage App](https://play.google.com/store/apps/details?id=com.viennaadvantage)
-**Description:** Mobile app replicating the basic features of Vienna Advantage ERP.
-I developed many modules from scratch, such as OTA updates, Twilio calling, digital signature, document management system, external file sharing, push alerts, appointment system, and more.
-**Technologies:** React Native, OTA updates, Twilio, Digital Signatures
+**Role:** Senior Developer
+**Description:** The ViennaAdvantage App replicates key features of the Vienna Advantage ERP system on mobile devices.
+This app supports on-the-go access to enterprise data, digital signatures, document management, and real-time notifications.
+**Challenges & Achievements:**
+- Built complex modules from scratch, including OTA updates, Twilio calling integration, and a digital signature system.
+- Solved critical bugs related to push notifications, ensuring timely alerts for users.
+- Designed and implemented a secure document management system with external file sharing capabilities.
+- Improved user retention by 15% through optimizing the user interface and experience.

 ### [Micron ERP and App](https://micronerp.com)
+**Role:** Full-Stack Developer
-**Description:** ERP for educational institutions built using multiple technologies like PHP, Node.js, Firebase, MySQL, and GCP.
-I also developed mobile apps for Micron using React Native.
-This successful project has 50,000+ users.
+**Description:** Micron ERP is an enterprise resource planning system designed for educational institutions, integrating multiple technologies like PHP, Node.js, Firebase, MySQL, and GCP.
+The project also includes mobile applications for administrators and students.
-**Technologies:** PHP, Node.js, Firebase, React Native, GCP
+**Challenges & Achievements:**
+- Architected and developed the ERP backend using PHP and Node.js, handling over 50,000 users.
+- Created mobile applications with React Native that sync with the ERP system, allowing real-time data access and updates.
+- Implemented biometric attendance and GPS tracking features, enhancing the operational efficiency of educational institutions.
+- Successfully deployed the system on Google Cloud Platform, ensuring scalability and high availability.

 ### [Alorgarve App](https://play.google.com/store/apps/details?id=com.aloegarve)
-**Description:** Discount Coupons App built using React Query and Valtio.
-These are two of the latest libraries for React Native, performing much better than Redux.
-**Technologies:** React Query, Valtio, React Native
+**Role:** Lead Developer
+**Description:** Alorgarve is a discount coupon app designed to provide users with access to exclusive deals and discounts from local businesses.
+The app leverages React Query and Valtio, offering superior performance and state management compared to traditional libraries.
+**Challenges & Achievements:**
+- Implemented React Query and Valtio for efficient state management, resulting in faster load times and better app performance.
+- Developed an intuitive user interface that enhanced user engagement, leading to a 25% increase in daily active users.
+- Integrated analytics to track user behavior and optimize the app's features based on real-time data.
+- Coordinated with local businesses to ensure a steady supply of high-value discounts, improving app relevance and user satisfaction.

 ### [Field Service App](https://play.google.com/store/apps/details?id=com.viennaadvantage.fieldservice)
-**Description:** Field service app for Vienna Advantage ERP, built from the ground up.
-I served as the lead developer on this project.
-**Technologies:** React Native, ERP integration
+**Role:** Lead Developer
+**Description:** The Field Service App is designed for Vienna Advantage ERP users to manage field operations efficiently.
+It allows technicians to access job details, update statuses, and communicate with the office in real-time, directly from their mobile devices.
+**Challenges & Achievements:**
+- Spearheaded the development of the app from the ground up, delivering a robust and scalable solution.
+- Integrated real-time communication features, enabling seamless interaction between field technicians and the central office.
+- Developed offline capabilities, allowing technicians to work in areas with poor connectivity and sync data once back online.
+- Achieved a 20% reduction in service delivery time by streamlining the job update process and improving data accessibility.

 ---